j2sol/z8s/README.md

 # z8s
 Zuulernetes -- Launching Zuul with docker-compose, and eventually Kubernetes.

+To start, put docker into a swarm mode (which can be a single host).

-To start, alter root/etc/zuul/zuul.conf to replace the API key
+Copy zuul.conf to zuul.conf.secret and edit to set the github API key (or integration details)

 Then: $ docker-compose build